SouravDutta91/bert-attn-analysis-qa/README.md

 # Analysis of Attention in BERT for QA Explainability
-We are using the SQuAD 2.0 datast for this task.
+We are using the SQuAD 2.0 dataset for this task.

 ## Dependencies